bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 * Added ability to indicate multiple query string parameter values (for checkboxes) with a comma separated list value.
 * Added autoCompleteDisableListener setting to disable the listener that immediately triggers a search when an auto complete location option is selected.
 * Added blur to primary location input field after form submission to hide mobile keyboards.
+* Added check to exclusive filtering to make sure filter values are not undefined before proceeding with the regular expression.
 * Added functionality to automatically select/check filters on load from query string parameter values.
 * Added location details object to callbackListClick and callbackMarkerClick objects.
 * Fixed broken dragSearch functionality that was introduced after map scope pull request was merged.